When to Register

 Students may add and drop self-registered courses on DrexelOne through the second week of classes.
 No courses, including those registered administratively, may be added after the second week of classes.

 After the second week of classes, when Add/Drop period has ended, students must obtain permission from Dean Oates to make schedule changes.
 Permission will only be granted with good cause, and students will receive a grade of “W” (withdrawal) for courses dropped after the second week.

 If a course is full, students can put themselves on a waitlist for that particular course by selecting the waitlist option from the Action menu in the registration interface and submitting the changes.
 As seats open, they will be offered to students in order of their position on the waitlist.
 Students who are up for a seat will receive an email notification from the University Registrar’s Office, and they will have 24 hours to add the course, after which they will be dropped from the waitlist and the seat will be offered to the next student.
 Should you miss the 24-hour window, remember that you must re-add yourself to the waitlist if you still want to be in line for the class.

 When you attempt to register for a course for which you are waitlisted, you are actually dropping yourself from the waitlist, so attempting to register for an open seat which has not been offered to you will mean you lose your place in the waitlist.
 Therefore, do not try to add a course for which you are waitlisted unless you receive an email notification that you are next in line.

 Students who are added to a waitlist are not guaranteed to be registered for that course, so students should sign up for other courses to complete their course schedules.
 Waitlist eligibility does not override other registration restrictions.

-- Students who fall below 9 total credits in the Fall or Spring terms are not considered full-time students in residence and may no longer be eligible for scholarships or financial aid.
+Students who fall below 9 total credits in the Fall or Spring terms are not considered full-time students in residence and may not be able to apply their scholarship to the term bill.